• Home

 How to Align CLAT Eligibility with Stream Selection?

-Firstly, to get a clear picture of how and when to start CLAT preparation, let's decode the eligibility criteria for the CLAT UG 2024:
+Firstly, to get a clear picture of how and when to start CLAT preparation, let's understand the eligibility criteria for the CLAT UG 2025:

-Age Limit: The good news first - there's no upper age limit!
+Age Limit: The good news is that there's no upper age limit!
 So, whether you're fresh out of school or took a gap year (or two), you're eligible.

 Minimum Percentage: This is where your 12th board results come in.